 Distance from Cambridge to Wicken Fen by car: 34 minutes

 Wicken Fen is another National Trust property to the north of Cambridge but it is very different from Anglesey Abbey.
 Wicken Fen is managed and restored fenland.
 Short walks are possible from the visitor centre along boardwalks to explore the habitat.
 These are There are also much longer walks, all with interesting things to see along the way.

 We rented bikes and went on a longer loop around the fens.
 You can even reach Wicken on the cycle paths from Cambridge.
 You can click here to find out how we got on.

 Distance from Cambridge to Thetford Forest by car: 52 minutes (to High Lodge)

 If you would like to see something a little bit different from the fen farmland of Cambridgeshire then you could head out through the Brecks to Thetford forest.
 There are miles of walks, mountain bike trails and much more through this managed forest area.
 It’s a great place for active people to explore.

 We like High Lodge and Brandon Country Park with the kids.
+Both are perfect family days out for active children.
 Read more about what’s available in this post.